theripper93/canvas3dcompendium/wiki/ParticleSystemProps.md

 ### `.scale(min,max)`

-The minimum and maximum size in grid units of a single particle.
+The minimum and maximum size in  in grid squares of a single particle.
 Default is (0.1,0.2)

 ### `.speed(number)`